gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_COND_FCVTNT	; Used in aarch64-sve2.md.
     UNSPEC_COND_FCVTX	; Used in aarch64-sve2.md.
     UNSPEC_COND_FCVTXNT	; Used in aarch64-sve2.md.
+    UNSPEC_FCVTZSN	; Used in aarch64-sve2.md.
+    UNSPEC_FCVTZUN	; Used in aarch64-sve2.md.
+    UNSPEC_SCVTFB	; Used in aarch64-sve2.md.
+    UNSPEC_SCVTFLT	; Used in aarch64-sve2.md.
+    UNSPEC_UCVTFB	; Used in aarch64-sve2.md.
+    UNSPEC_UCVTFLT	; Used in aarch64-sve2.md.
     UNSPEC_COND_FLOGB	; Used in aarch64-sve2.md.
     UNSPEC_DOT_FP8	; Used in aarch64-sve2.md.
     UNSPEC_DOT_LANE_FP8	; Used in aarch64-sve2.md.